-Health Services Management – improving the quality, availability, and effectiveness of public health and health care systems
+Health Management and Policy – improving the quality, availability, and effectiveness of public health and health care systems

 MPH Certificate Options

 In addition to five areas of concentration, the College of Public Health offers opportunities for the MD /MPH students to pursue one of the following certificate options:

 - Graduate Certificate in Global Health

 - Graduate Certificate in Maternal and Child Health

 |Pre-MD / MPH||Students may take courses prior to medical school (potentially fall, spring and summer before medical school)||Up to nine hours may be transferred|

 |Years One and Two||First and Second Years of Medical School||Spring semester of first year and both semesters of second year, students may take MPH courses in place of medical school electives||Up to six hours, total possible|

 |Year Three||Dedicated to Master of Public Health Studies||

 MPH year, students will take 15 credit hours each semester